AirScape: An Aerial Generative World Model with Motion Controllability: Introduction

 To address these issues, we first introduce an 11k dataset for training aerial world models.
-We collect videos from three public drone datasets, segment and filter them, and annotate each video clip with its corresponding actions and intents using large multimodal models (LMMs) and human refinement (\textbf{Section \ref{sec:dataset}}).
-Subsequently, we design a two-stage training schedule: fine-tuning video generation foundation models to adapt to the text and video distributions; leveraging the discriminative capabilities of LMMs, rejection sampling and self-play training are employed to further improve generation outputs that violate spatial physical constraints. (\textbf{Section \ref{sec:method}}).
-Experimental results demonstrate that the proposed spatial world model can predict changes in embodied perspectives and spatial relationships when performing various actions or tasks (\textbf{Section \ref{sec:experiments}}).
+We collect videos from three public drone datasets, segment and filter them, and annotate each video clip with its corresponding motion intents using large multimodal models (LMMs) and human refinement (\textbf{Section \ref{sec:dataset}}).
+Subsequently, we develop a two-stage training schedule: fine-tuning video generation foundation models to adapt to the text and video distributions; rejection sampling and self-play training are employed to further improve generation outputs that violate spatial physical constraints. (\textbf{Section \ref{sec:method}}).
+Experimental results demonstrate that the proposed spatial world model can predict observations in embodied perspectives when performing various actions or tasks (\textbf{Section \ref{sec:experiments}}).
 The main contributions of this paper are as follows:

-\begin{itemize}[leftmargin=*] \item \textbf{The first dataset for training and testing generative world models in aerial spaces}, containing \textbf{11k} video clips with corresponding prompts, including actions, intents, or task instructions. \item \textbf{The first generative world model in aerial spaces}, capable of predicting visual observations from controllable intentions in three-dimensional spaces. \item Experimental analysis shows that, compared to general video generation models or world models, the proposed model exhibits embodied instruction-following simulation and prediction capabilities in the complex aerial space scenario. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{The first dataset for training and testing generative world models in aerial spaces}, containing \textbf{11k} video clips with corresponding textual motion intentions. \item \textbf{The first generative world model in aerial spaces}, capable of predicting visual observations from controllable motion intentions in three-dimensional spaces. \item Experimental analysis demonstrates that our proposed AirScape exhibits embodied motion-following simulation and prediction capabilities in aerial space scenarios, outperforming existing general video generation models and world models. \end{itemize}